 Complaints can be concluded by referral to a Provincial Court Judge for a hearing; admission of a disciplinary default by an officer; or resolution through an informal mediation process.
-Of the 211 files opened in 2015, 72 were resolved at intake or following preliminary enquiries, one (1) complaint was resolved through mediation, one (1) was referred to a hearing, while others were abandoned by the complainant or closed as there was insufficient evidence to justify referral to a hearing.
+Of the 214 files opened in 2016, 92 were resolved at intake or following preliminary enquiries, no complaints were resolved through mediation, two (2) were referred to a hearing, while others were abandoned by the complainant or closed as there was insufficient evidence to justify referral to a hearing.